xsa-dev/MLBuilderVSCode-Source/README.md

 ## Planned Features

-For planned features you can visit the Project board to see whats coming to the Extension, [Project Board]: https://github.com/franzsilva/MLBuilderVSCode-Source/projects
+For planned features you can visit the Project board to see whats coming to the Extension, [Project Board]: https://github.com/xsa-dev/MLBuilderVSCode-Source/projects

 ## Requirements

 - .NET Core
-- Install the ML.NET Cli (dotnet tool install -g mlnet)
+- Install the [ML.NET](dot.net/ml) Cli (dotnet tool install -g mlnet)

 ## How to use

 - Launch the command pallete
-- Run command ML.NET Model Builder (Preview)
+- Run command [ML.NET](dot.net/ml) Model Builder (Preview)
-- Follow the series of questions
+- Follow the series of aquestions

 ## Known Issues